Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors

 In this paper, we have conducted the first comprehensive study on ICL-based text-to-SQL errors and the effectiveness of existing automated repairing methods.
 We find that text-to-SQL errors are widespread and have summarized 27 error types of 7 categories.
-We also find that existing methods have small correctness improvement, as LLMs have limited self-correct reasoning capability.
+We also find that existing methods have small correctness improvement, as LLMs have limited self-correcting capability.
 Based on the study, we have proposed \tool, an automatic framework that efficiently detects and repairs SQL queries generated by ICL-based techniques.
 It improves the overall correctness of generated SQL queries while having minimal mis-repairs and computation overhead.
 We hope that our study and \tool can inspire future research in improving automated code generation and ICL-based text-to-SQL techniques.